-Attended mass at St. Denis in Havertown this morning, in Philadelphia now, and interested in seeing whether the Philadelphia Eagles season continues tonight against the New Orleans Saints.
+Attended mass at Saint Denis in Havertown, Pennsylvania this morning.
+In Philadelphia now, and interested in seeing whether the Philadelphia Eagles season continues tonight against the New Orleans Saints.
 Sharing a scene from Market Street in Old City, and pairing it with Robert Hayden’s “Those Winter Sundays:”

 Sundays too my father got up early